jrcharney/LaunchCodeNotes/Syllabus by Month/Syllabus (tentative).md

 > :reminder_ribbon: **TODO** Include a table posing as a calendar in each section and links to each chapter covered in the class.

+> :reminder_ribbon: **TODO**: Provide links to better syncronize documents with each other and to keep class lessons aligned with the class schedule.

 [toc]

 ---